Frequently Asked Questions

 Peer mentors are current juniors, seniors, graduate students, or recent college graduates who are interested in working with neurodivergent students to help prepare them for their future careers.
 Many of our peer mentors are neurodivergent themselves, and all have learned from experiences they’ve had in college.

-Neurodiversity Navigators peer mentors go through many hours of training prior to working with you and are trained to work with you to problem-solve to help you figure out what you want to do and how you can do it – they don’t tell you what to do.
+Neurodiversity Navigators peer mentors go through many hours of training prior to working with you and are trained to work with you to problem-solve to support you in figuring out what you want to do and how you can do it – they don’t tell you what to do.
 They’re there to check in with you each week, listen to you explain any barriers you’re facing in college, and work on finding solutions together.
 Peer mentors can help you to stay on track academically and with things that college students need to do, like register for next quarter’s classes on time.

 Remember: peer mentors are not magic, and you’ll have to attend meetings and be willing to discuss barriers to get the best results out of your peer mentor meetings!